dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 ### Pagination

-On an active dCache, there may be many concurrent transfers: more than may be returned in one JSON response.
-To support this, a query can target a specific snapshot (rather than the latest snapshot) selecting different subsets of all concurrent transfers.
+On an active dCache, there may be many too many concurrent transfers to return them all in a single JSON response.
+To support this, a query can target a specific snapshot (rather than the latest snapshot) and limiting the number of responses.

 The `token` query parameter may be used to select a specific snapshot.
 The value is the `currentToken` value.
 In the above example, the